 It was an addiction that drove my parents insane.
 Despite being grounded frequently, I always found a silver lining.
 Not being allowed outdoors gave me more time to hone my “engineering” skills.

-I never lost that attention to detail, and even as a journalist, I’m constantly looking for new ways to provide passionate, enlightened content.
-But solid prose is nothing without promotion.
-Through grassroots marketing and strategic SEO, my pieces have brought new audiences to the BBC, Her Campus Magazine, and New York Magazine’s Bedford & Bowery.
+I never lost that desire to improve things.
+Even as a journalist, I’m always on the hunt for new ways to provide passionate, enlightened content.
+But solid prose is nothing without the right promotion.
+Through focused marketing and strategic SEO, my pieces have brought new audiences to the BBC, Her Campus Magazine, and New York Magazine’s Bedford & Bowery.

-My pursuit for a better final product has brought me success in journalism.
-But if my desire for perfection has taught me anything, it’s this: I’ll never stop tinkering.
+My pursuit for a better final product drives my writing.
+But if this desire has taught me anything, it’s this: I’ll never stop tinkering.